XanaduAI/constrained-quantum-learning/README.md

 ## Authors

-Juan Miguel Arrazola, Thomas R. Bromley, Josh Izaac, Casey R. Myers, Kamil Brádler, and Nathan Killoran.
+Krishna Kumar Sabapathy, Haoyu Qi, Josh Izaac, and Christian Weedbrook.

 If you are doing any research using this source code and Strawberry Fields, please cite the following two papers: